Tuesday, June 18, 2024

 In fetal life, the intestinal tract undergoes 3 stages of rotations.
 Normal rotation is 270 degrees.
 Rotation may be only to 180 degrees or 90 degrees and called incomplete or non-rotation respectively.

 In incomplete rotation the upper part of the mid-gut (Duodenum) is on the right side of the Superior Mesenteric Artery(SMA) and the lower part of the mid-gut (from distal part of the duodenum to 2 /3 of proximal colon) are in front and to the left of the superior mesenteric artery.
-The cecum, appendix and right half of colon is unattached.
+The cecum, appendix and right half of the colon are unattached.
 In non-rotation, the gut does not rotate more than 90 degrees.
-The upper mid-gut is anterior and right of the superior mesenteric artery and the rest of the gut is anterior and let of (SMA).
+The upper mid-gut is anterior to the right of the superior mesenteric artery, and the rest of the gut is anterior and left of the SMA.

 [From the proximal midgut the small intestine develops and from the distal midgut the cecum and colon develop.]